Safety Guaranteed Robust Multi-Agent Reinforcement Learning with Hierarchical Control for Connected and Automated Vehicles: Introduction

 \section{Introduction}

-The application of machine learning models assisted by more accurate on-board sensors, such as camera and LiDARs have enabled intelligent driving to a certain degree.
-Meanwhile, advances in wireless communication technologies also make it possible for information sharing beyond an individual's perception~\cite{martin2020low,mun2021secure}.
-Through vehicle-to-everything (V2X) communications, it has been shown that such shared information can contribute to connected autonomous vehicles' (CAVs) decision-making~\cite {buckman2020generating,miller2020cooperative, han2022stable}, and improve the safety and coordination of CAVs~\cite{Coordinate_CAV, CV_intersection, zhang2023spatial}.
+Machine learning models assisted by more accurate on-board sensors, such as camera and LiDARs, have enabled intelligent driving to a certain degree.
+Meanwhile, advances in wireless communication technologies also make it possible for information sharing beyond an individual's perception~\cite{martin2020low, mun2021secure}.
+Through vehicle-to-everything (V2X) communications, it has been shown that shared information can contribute to CAVs decision-making~\cite {buckman2020generating,miller2020cooperative, han2022stable}, and improve the safety and coordination of CAVs~\cite{Coordinate_CAV, CV_intersection, zhang2023spatial}.

-However, noisy sensor measurements or vulnerable communication channel may lead to uncertain or perturbed state inputs to agents' learning-based decision models and should not be ignored~\cite{zhu2021adversarial, zhu2021can}.
-As is shown in Fig.~\ref{fig:cross_collision} during our testing, the perturbed state of unconnected vehicle (UCV1) in disguise is received by agent 1 and input to its policy.
-It successfully deceives the non-robust agent and results in an accident.
-Motivated by such imperfections regarding robustness of the current safe MARL approaches, we aim to develop a safe and robust MARL algorithm for CAV systems that can handle challenging driving scenario while withstanding input state perturbations.